irisgali/docs/docs/Researcher/Walkthroughs/walkthrough-overquota.md

 You have __two__ Jobs that are running on the first node and __one__ Job that is running alone the second node.

-Choose one of the two Job from the full node and delete it:
+Choose one of the two Jobs from the full node and delete it:

     runai delete <job-name> -p <project>